Claire Rafferty (footballer): England

 Rafferty was involved with England at U15 development, U17, U19, U20 and U23 level.
 She had been called into the U19 squad at the age of 15.
 Her full debut came on 25 March 2010 against Austria.

 In June 2011 Rafferty was named in the 21–player squad for the 2011 FIFA Women's World Cup.
-At the quarter final stage of the competition against France, she was substituted on for regular left back Rachel Unitt in the 81st minute, to make her World Cup debut.
+At the quarter-final stage of the competition against France, she was substituted on for regular left back Rachel Unitt in the 81st minute, to make her World Cup debut.
 England coach Hope Powell considered Rafferty better equipped to cope with the pace of Élodie Thomis.

 When the match finished 1–1 after extra-time, Rafferty missed England's fourth penalty in the shootout, sending her spot kick wide of the post.
 Although England were knocked out when Faye White also missed, Hope Powell praised Rafferty for stepping forward when other, more experienced team mates were exhibiting "cowardice."

 Rafferty's international career has been plagued with injury having ruptured her ACL three times, most recently in 2013.
 After overcoming this for the third time Rafferty was recalled to the England squad in late 2014 for the friendly against Germany at Wembley Stadium.
 Rafferty made her first England appearance in two and a half years in March 2015 as England won the Cyprus Cup.
 Rafferty was selected for the 2015 World Cup and was first choice left-back as England reached the semi-finals and achieved third-place.
 Rafferty was unfortunate to concede a penalty in the semi-final against Japan for a push which was outside the box.

+Rafferty was allotted 175 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.